Sandeep09004/Ecommerce/README.md

 To add screenshots, save your images in a screenshots directory in the root of your project and reference them in the README.md file as shown above.

 Project Structure
-backend/: Contains the backend code (Node.js, Express) frontend/: Contains the frontend code (React) screenshots/: Contains screenshots of different sections of the website README.md: Project documentation
+backend: Contains the backend code (Node.js, Express)
+frontend: Contains the frontend code (React) README.md: Project documentation

 Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure your code follows the project's coding standards and includes appropriate tests.